 3 July 2018 Go back to News

-Public are urged to conserve water in every way possible to ensure a continuous supply
+Right across Tipperary the public are urged to continue conserving water in every possible way to ensure a continuous supply for all.

 Conserve water now and for the months ahead

 As well as reducing consumption, we are appealing to the public to report leaks on the public water network to 1850 278 278 and to repair private side leaks in both homes and in businesses.
 You can also report a leak using our online form.
 The public are asked to change their mind set on water usage and to conserve water now and for the months ahead, as it will take many weeks and even months for raw water levels to restore in rivers, lakes, and boreholes and for treated water levels to restore in our storage reservoirs.

 Across the country, We are working with local authorities to do everything possible to conserve water availability, examining how we can make further inroads into leakage by mobilising extra crews and seeking maximum public cooperation in saving water.
 We now have over 30 water supplies under night-time water restrictions and over 130 water supplies at risk due to high consumption.
 We are tankering water from larger schemes to top up reservoirs where levels are falling and trying to protect borderline supplies so as to protect water supply to homes and businesses.
 This work becomes more challenging as the drought impacts spread nationally and the reserves of water fall across the country.

 Large commercial users have committed to conserving water

 We will continue to encourage and support the public in their conservation efforts and we are grateful for all measures that have been taken in homes and businesses.
 In the last week the utility has also been in touch with large commercial users who have committed to conserve water and we are very grateful to them for their efforts.